 I feel rather relieved with the disappearance.
 The buried nature has appeared at last by keeping track of time secretly.

-Standing on this land, the conflict between former human beings and nature revives lively in me as the origin of homing.
+Standing on this land, the conflict between former human beings and nature revives lively in me as the origin for homing.

-It is a stained glass work made by reconstructing the original picture drawn with the image of the Chikuho coal mine town where he spent his childhood.
-He said, "I expressed the landscape of Chikuho coal mine where I spent my childhood with the view from Yakiyama to Iizuka.
+It is a stained glass work made by reconstructing the original picture drawn with the image of the Chikuho coal mine town where Mr. Nomiyama spent his childhood.
+He said, "I expressed the landscape of Chikuho coal mine where I spent my childhood with the view from Mount Yagi to Iizuka.
 Flame and darkness, that is the image of my hometown itself."
 It is a work with full of unique and lively existence receiving natural light.